 HDPERU is an independent production company founded by filmmaker brothers Alvaro and Diego Sarmiento.
-We produce films focused in the defense of native peoples’ rights and environmental conservation in the Andes and the Amazon of Peru.
+We produce films focused on the defense of native peoples’ rights and environmental conservation in the Andes and the Amazon of Peru.

-MOTHERS OF THE LAND (2019), our second feature documentary premiered at the 69 Berlin Film Festival, United Nations Forum on Indigenous Issues and the 64th Annual Conference of the Comparative and International Education Society (Open Society Foundations).
+MOTHERS OF THE LAND (2019), our second feature documentary premiered at the 69 Berlin Film Festival, United Nations Forum on Indigenous Issues and the 64th Annual Conference of the Comparative and International Education Society.
 The film is related to food security, resilience, inclusive economies, and women farmer’s adaptive capacities facing climate change difficulties in the Andes.